 IncFile’s customer support is not as extensive as that of Northwest, but they’re still fairly competent, offering timely and well-researched assistance.

-After the 12 months of the free registered agent is up, IncFile will charge with this service.
+After the 12 months of the free agent for service of process is up, IncFile will charge with this service.
 The annual fee is $119.

 5 Important Registered Agent Myths